jhvanderschee/hugobricks/README.md

 ## What’s included in Hugobricks?

-Hugoplate is a comprehensive starter theme that includes everything you need to get started with your Hugo project.
+Hugobricks is a comprehensive starter theme that includes everything you need to get started with your Hugo project.
 What’s Included in

 - 10+ Pre-build pages
 - 99+ Google Pagespeed Score